abedshaaban/barber-byte/README.md

 4. Setup the backend

-   - Change directory to the backend folder
+   - Change the directory to the backend folder
      ```sh
      cd apps/backend
      ```